 Under Nevada law (NAC 623.900), all complaints MUST be submitted in writing.
 Additionally, all complaints must include the following:

 Disciplinary action taken against a design professional licensed by the board is public information.
-To find out if an architect, registered interior designer or residential designer has had any disciplinary action taken against him, please call the Enforcement Division at (702) 486-7300.
+To find out if an architect, registered interior designer, or residential designer has had any disciplinary action taken against him, please call the Enforcement Division at (702) 486-7300.
 Information about disciplinary action taken against unlicensed individuals is also available.

 To find out if someone is registered, please refer to the Registrant Directory.
-Please note that this list does not indicate if disciplinary action has been taken against a licensee.